5bentz/linux-asus-t100/T100TA_guide.md

   * Output device
     * Port: Headphones or speaker playback
 - You are good!

+If you still have no sound, see the troubleshooting section *No Sound* at the end of this document.

 ### 11. Backlit control
 Use xbacklight.
 Working for kernel >= 4.13 (Ubuntu 1804 has 4.15)